-Turnover represents rents receivable and income from the sale of properties in the year.
+Turnover represents Rents receivable.
 The turnover and pre-tax profit are attributable to the company's activity as developers of real estate.

 Revenue from the sale of goods is recognised when the significant risks and rewards of ownership of the goods have passed to the buyer (usually on dispatch of the goods), the amount of revenue can be measured reliably, it is probable that the economic benefits associated with the transaction will flow to the entity and the costs incurred or to be incurred in respect of the transaction can be measured reliably.